flatironinstitute/sciware/23_CommandLine/main.md

 - Many different terminal emulators (Gnome Terminal, iTerm, Terminator, xterm)
 - Terminal runs locally (on the computer in front of you)
   - but the *shell* may run on a different remote computer (accessed through `ssh`)
-- Usually closing the terminal also terminates the attached shell
+- Closing terminal usually also terminates the attached shell

 ### Command Line

 - "CLI" = _command line interface_
-- General term for programs you control with typed commands
+- Term for any program you control with typed commands
 - Compare to GUI = _graphical user interface_
 - Non-shell programs can have a CLI (e.g. `ipython`)
   - But usually "command line" means a shell